SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 ## A little cookbook
 @cha:cookbook

-This chapter will give you more details on the possiblities offered to you to express tests.
-We will start to show that we can also have method comments that are automatically validated and as such as be  similar to elementary unit tests.
+This chapter will give you more details on the possibilities offered to you to express tests.
+We will start to show that we can also have method comments that are automatically validated and that such executable comments are similar to elementary unit tests.

 Note that if you have used another testing framework such as JUnit, much of this will be familiar, since all these frameworks have their roots in SUnit.
 We will also present a powerful feature of SUnit: parametrized tests.